Human capital flight: India

 India has seen massive emigration since the 1980s, and most Indian scholars seek to settle abroad for better opportunities.
 Major push factors include a lack of research facilities, low ease of doing business, and fewer opportunities due to a lack of skills and innovation.

 Studies have found that, since 2014, 23,000 millionaires and, since 2019, nearly 7,000 millionaires (2% of India's High-net-worth individuals at the time) have emigrated from India.

 Nepal

-Every year, 250,000 youth are reported to leave Nepal for various reasons.
+Every year, 250,000 youths are reported to leave Nepal for various reasons.
 They seek opportunity in its various manifestations—higher living standards, employment, better income, education, an alluring western lifestyle, stability and security.

-This number is expected to rise as a result of a devastating earthquake on 25 April 2015.
+Pakistan

+According to the Pakistan Economic Survey for 2023-24, over 13.53 million Pakistanis have officially emigrated to over 50 countries for work by April 2024.
+Pakistan has been seeing a large number of its educated youth immigrating to foreign countries, more particularly to the Gulf and west, since the change of Government in April 2022.
+A major contributor for this is corruption, political instability, better living standards and more opportunities.
+Immigration rate had slowed during PM Imran Khan's reign but rapidly increased after the change of Government in April 2022.

 Sri Lanka

 Sri Lanka has lost a significant portion of its intellectuals, mainly due to civil war and the resulting uncertainty that prevailed in the country for the thirty-year period prior to the end of the conflict in 2009.
 Most of these sought refuge in countries such as the United States, Australia, Canada and Great Britain.
 In recent years, many expatriates have indicated interest in returning to Sri Lanka, but have been deterred by slow economic growth and political instability.
 Both the government and private organizations are making efforts to encourage professionals to return to Sri Lanka and to retain resident intellectuals and professionals.